 [1070 ft] away in a remote building, does not support sufficient bandwidth and requires an upgrade.
 However, the Hospital Center cannot allow hospital services to be interrupted nor disturbed by construction work.

-CAILabs’ passive solution AROONA-P2P enables a retrofit of the hospital’s existing fiber link, satisfying its need for minimal disruption: all vital services remained online and the absence of construction work avoided hindrance.
-This favorably differentiates AROONA-P2P from a new fiber deployment.
+Cailabs’ passive solution AROONA-SMUX enables a retrofit of the hospital’s existing fiber link, satisfying its need for minimal disruption: all vital services remained online and the absence of construction work avoided hindrance.
+This favorably differentiates AROONA-SMUX from a new fiber deployment.

 Digitization and data centralization pose a major challenge to the development of the Hospital Center Léon Binet in Provins, located near Paris, France.
 The hospital is in the process of implementing the Electronic Patient Record, which involves centralizing each patient’s data and making it accessible across the entire campus at all times.

 This process coincides with two other axes of improvement being implemented at the hospital, each one also generating a large amount of digital data: deployment of new, specialized digital services for each department, and increased connectivity of the biomedical equipment, including sophisticated MRI scanning facilities that generate very large data files of very high-resolution images.

 The facilities of the Hospital Center of Provins are scattered across remote buildings, with old generation OM1

 (62.5/125 µm) fiber links in between.
 That being said, the hospital’s IT department is faced with the challenge of the fiber infrastructure having an intrinsically limited capacity, which cannot support the ever-increasing need of higher bandwidth to manage new services.